 How To Prepare For Anal

-The best way to get your butt clean for anal is to eat enough fiber so your stool hits the toilet like an Acapulco diver.
+Sexually speaking, the best way to get your butt clean for anal is to eat enough fiber so your stool hits the toilet like an Acapulco diver.

 That way, a shower and a little finger-mopping would be the only preparation you’d need before sex.